fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 # Summary
 [summary]: #summary

 Extension methods are previously ignored by SRTP constraint resolution.
-This RFC mean they are taken into account.
+This RFC means they are taken into account.

 For example, consider
 ```fsharp